Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Introduction

-The existing challenges in semantic segmentation of thermal images include the availability of large-scale bench-marking datasets, domain specific augmentation techniques to handle unconstrained real-world scenarios, and the studies validating the effectiveness of the architectures and loss functions, primarily proposed for color images.
-This work addresses the challenge of training segmentation network with limited dataset size using the proposed self-adversarial multi-scale contrastive learning (SAM-CL) framework (\Cref{sec:proposed method}) comprising of the SAM-CL loss (\Cref{SAM-CL loss function}) and the thermal image augmentation (TiAug) module (\Cref{method: thermal augmentation module}).
-The TiAug module serves as domain specific augmentation, while the SAM-CL loss provides enhanced supervision in learning inter-class separation and intra-class proximity in presence of adversarial-attacks by TiAug.
-We compare the performance of SAM-CL framework with the existing segmentation loss functions, supervised CL for segmentation \cite{wang_exploring_2021} and GAN based approaches for segmentation \cite{zhang_seggan_2018, xue_segan_2018} in \Cref{quantitative performance comparison}.
-Our contributions are summarised as: \begin{compactitem} \item Self-Adversarial Multi-scale Contrastive-Learning (SAM-CL) framework for semantic segmentation with limited datasets in the thermal imaging domain, comprising of: \begin{compactitem} \item SAM-CL loss function that computes triplet loss for the predicted segmentation masks as anchor, ground-truth segmentation mask as positive and class-swapped mask as negative sample. \item Thermal image augmentation (TiAug) module to transform the representation of thermal image acquired in controlled settings to the one acquired in unconstrained settings, contributing to the domain specific augmentation technique for thermal infrared imaging. \end{compactitem} \item Performance benchmark on existing Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_thermal_2019} for semantic segmentation of facial regions. \end{compactitem}
+This work addresses the challenge of training segmentation network with datasets of limited size using a novel self-adversarial multi-scale contrastive learning (SAM-CL) framework (\Cref{sec:proposed method}).
+SAM-CL framework introduces a SAM-CL loss function (\Cref{SAM-CL loss function}) and a thermal image augmentation (TiAug) module (\Cref{method: thermal augmentation module}), while utilizing existing segmentation networks.
+The TiAug module serves as domain specific augmentation, while the SAM-CL loss function provides enhanced supervision in learning inter-class separation and intra-class proximity in the presence of adversarial-attacks by TiAug.
+We compare the performance of SAM-CL framework with the existing segmentation loss functions, supervised contrastive learning (CL) \cite{wang_exploring_2021} and Generative Adversarial Network (GAN) based approaches for segmentation \cite{zhang_seggan_2018, xue_segan_2018} in \Cref{quantitative performance comparison}.
+Our contributions are: \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item Self-Adversarial Multi-scale Contrastive-Learning (SAM-CL) framework that introduces following to train existing segmentation networks: \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item Self-adversarial multi-scale contrastive loss function for semantic segmentation, to efficiently achieve intra-class proximity and inter-class separation of the feature representations by utilizing the adversarial attacks generated by the TiAug module. \item a Thermal image augmentation (TiAug) module to generate representations of unconstrained thermal settings by applying domain-specific transformations to the thermal images acquired in controlled settings. \end{itemize} \item Performance benchmark with semantic segmentation of facial regions on Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_thermal_2019} as well as qualitative analysis on UBComfort \cite{olugbade_toward_2021} and DeepBreath datasets \cite{cho_deepbreath_2017} demonstrating the performance gains by the proposed techniques. \end{itemize}